 Osteopathy is a holistic approach to treating a wide range of aches, pains and stiffness anywhere in the body.

 Osteopathy assesses the patient from a mechanical, functional and postural standpoint.
 The practitioner uses a highly evolved sense of touch to investigate the underlying causes of pain.
-Besides, he determines tension and restrictions in the body and a detailed history of the patient.
+Besides, he determines tension and restrictions in the body and detailed patient history.
 Thus, it can help to establish a diagnosis.
 Meanwhile, osteopathic treatment aims to reduce tension and restrictions, thereby restoring balance and reducing symptoms of pain or stiffness.

 Osteopaths achieve it by a non-invasive, hands-on approach.
 Besides, they use muscle and soft tissue stretching, rhythmic joint movement or manipulation techniques.
-These also help to improve the range of motion of a joint or reduce tension in a muscle.
+These also help improve the range of motion or reduce tension in a muscle.

 Symptoms can result from a previous injury, a childhood condition, poor posture, injury, ageing, poor health, stress and tension.
-The osteopath will observe asymmetry, misalignment and tension in the patient.
+So, the osteopath will observe asymmetry, misalignment and tension in the patient.
 And he’ll use this information to help restore proper function during treatment.
-Osteopathy concerns itself with treating the underlying or predisposing factors that have attributed to the patient’s symptoms.
+Osteopathy concerns itself with treating the underlying or predisposing factors attributed to the patient’s symptoms.

-Our osteopath treats each patient individually and gives the best possible attention.
+Our osteopath treats each patient individually and gives the best possible tension.
 He creates a personalised treatment plan containing short, medium and long-term management strategies, such as exercises and general lifestyle advice.

-On average, 2 or 3 treatments are all that are needed for some patients.
+On average, 2 or 3 treatments are all that some patients may need.
 Just one treatment can give complete relief.
-The number of sessions depends on the individual, the type of problem, and how long they have had the problem.
+The number of sessions depends on the individual, the type of problem, and how long they have had it.